Primary dysmenorrhea is caused by high levels of a hormone called prostaglandins.

 Other ways to ease discomfort include:

-- Heat therapy—may include heating pads, warm baths, or low-level heat patches
+- Heat therapy—such as heating pads, warm baths, or low-level heat patches

 - Regular exercise